zarv1k/slate-hyperprint/README.md

 A library to convert Slate models to their slate-hyperscript representation.

-You can use `slate-hyperprint` as a library to:
+You can use `@zarv1k/slate-hyperprint` as a library to:

 - Improve the output of unit tests by comparing hyperscript strings instead of JSON values.
 - Facilitate debugging and console logging of Slate values.